2i2c-org/team-compass/services/interactive-computing/incidents/after-incident.md

    - In particular, the `Action Items` should be a list with items linked out to GitHub issues created for follow-up.
 5. **Click "Save & View Report"** when you are done
    - Ask other members of the incident response team to review the incident report
-   - In particular, the {role}`Technical Lead` should review and approve the report before it is marked as "Reviewed".
+   - In particular, the [Technical Lead](#role:technology-lead) should review and approve the report before it is marked as "Reviewed".
-6. After sufficient review, and if the {role}`Technical Lead` is happy with its completeness, edit the report again, **mark the Status dropdown as "Reviewed"**, and then click "Save & View Report" again.
+6. After sufficient review, and if the [Technical Lead](#role:technology-lead) is happy with its completeness, edit the report again, **mark the Status dropdown as "Reviewed"**, and then click "Save & View Report" again.
 7. **Download the PDF**, and add it to the [`2i2c/incident-reports`](https://github.com/2i2c-org/incident-reports) repository
    - Given review is already completed in the pagerduty interface, you don't need to wait for review to add the report here.
 8. **Email** a link to the incident report to the community representative, ideally via the Freshdesk ticket used to communicate with them during the incident itself.